- What is Hidden Villa?

 - Is there a fee to visit?

-We ask for a $5 parking fee per vehicle to offset the costs of maintaining the land. (paid either to our gate keeper, if on-duty, or by honor system in the canister near the Gate House or Education Garden).
-The parking fee is also waived for rentals and public programs participants.
-You may also purchase a season pass.
+We ask for a $10 parking fee per vehicle to offset the costs of maintaining the land. (paid either to our gate keeper, if on-duty, or by honor system in the canister near the Gate House or Welcome Kiosk).
+The parking fee is waived for rentals and preregistered public programs participants.
+If you plan to visit often, you may also purchase a season pass.

 - How can I come for a visit?

 Individuals or families can come to the farm during open hours of operation: Tuesday through Sunday from 9:00 a.m. until dusk (closed on Mondays, except holidays).
 Map and directions.
-Park at the Program Parking Lot.
-Parking fee is $5 (paid either to our gate keeper, if on-duty, or by honor system in the canister near the Gate House or Education Garden).
-Groups of 10 or more must schedule a visit in advance with the Community Programs (Public Programs) Department at (650)-949-6326 email@example.com.
+Park at the Main Parking Lot.
+Parking fee is $10 (paid either to our gate keeper, if on-duty, or by honor system in the canister near the Gate House or Welcome Kiosk).
+Groups of 10 or more must schedule a visit in advance with the Community Programs (Public Programs) Department at (650) 949-6326 or email@example.com.

 - Where can I park?